Going green at Wimpole

 Between them, Wimpole Hall and the Old Rectory Restaurant consume around 35,000 litres of oil each year, the need for which we are seeking to remove through the installation of a ground source heat pump through boreholes in part of the current car park.

 With the removal of this oil-fired system, not only should it reduce the cost of buying all the oil, we should also reduce our carbon emissions.

-Work has commenced on site with trenches dug from the mansion for the some of the pipework with borehole drilling starting in the car park over the coming weeks, the project is taking shape on the ground.
+Work has commenced on site with trenches dug from the mansion for the pipework; pipework laid and trenches backfilled and with borehole drilling in the car park completed, the groundworks are complete, apart from reseeding the grass.

 Some new radiators have been installed in the restaurant and in parts of the mansion, then the system was commissioned as is being monitored.